 - Utility connection and reconnection charges

-Students can only deduct these expenses from scholarships, fellowships, bursaries, study grants, and artists’ project grants or awards they must report as income.
+While there are an array of costs you can claim, students can only deduct these expenses from scholarships, fellowships, bursaries, or awards they must report as income.
 Students who work may deduct expenses from the reported income earned at their new location.

 For example, say a student moves from Sherbrooke to Montreal to attend McGill full time.
 They land a paid internship that they plan on using to support themselves during the academic term.
 They can deduct moving expenses from the income earned as an intern since they moved over 40 kilometres closer to school, attend full-time, and have earned income at the new location.